AnamKhalid09/Data-Science-Employment-Opportunities/README.md

 #### Extraction in steps:

-- Import dependencies (pandas, create_engine and inspect from sqlalchemy, config)
+- Import dependencies (pandas, create_engine and inspect from sqlalchemy, config) in Jupiter notebook.
 - Store CSV files into a DataFrame.
 For this set the path to the CSV files and read and display the dataframes using pandas.